CogNosco Lab

 Please get in touch for any potential exciting collaboration.

-We are physically hosted in the QPSY Laboratory, Room C107, First Floor, Centrale, Palazzo Fedrigotti, Rovereto, Italy.
+We are physically hosted in a whole room just for us: Room C101, First Floor, Centrale, Palazzo Fedrigotti, Rovereto, Italy.
 We have a nice room for lab meetings with desks and IT equipment, including a dedicated desktop machine for running intensive numerical simulations and data analyses.
 Our room includes also a small library with books about mathematical psychology, discrete maths and network science.
 Come say “hi” if you are curious!

 BSc and MSc students can join us for supervision and internships.
 Both Directors have available positions for internships for the academic year 2023/2024.
 Please get in touch with us if interested.
 We accept also interns from the Data Science MSc programme (Prof. Stella is the DIPSCO delegate for this interdepartmental programme, send him any inquiry).